craig8196/libtrp/README.md

 ### Dependencies
 * libc: Standard/common functions.
 * OS provided UDP socket interface, optional for non-UDP use-cases.
-* libcares: For DNS resolution, optional for direct IP and custom builds.
+* OS provided event watching (epoll for Linux) for `trip_run` implementation.
 * libsodium: For security.
 Efficient and easy-to-use encryption.
+* libcares (in the future): For DNS resolution, optional for direct IP and custom builds.